puppetlabs/puppetlabs-powershell/README.md

 Specifies the search path used for command execution.
 Valid options: String of the path, an array, or a semicolon-separated list.
 Default: Undefined.

+The `pwsh` provider can also use the path to find the pwsh executable.

 ##### `refresh`

 Refreshes the command.
 Valid options: String.
 Default: Undefined.